 The Louisiana State University Journal of Energy Law and Resources (JELR) is a student-edited academic journal based out of the Paul M. Hebert Law Center at Louisiana State University.
 A group of interested students founded JELR in November of 2011; the first issue went into publication the fall of 2012.
 JELR is committed to developing and promoting scholarship on a diverse variety of topics related to energy and environmental law.
-This year, production of Volume IX is underway.
+This year, production of Volume XI is underway.

 JELR’s membership consists of second and third year students attending the Louisiana State University Paul M. Hebert Law Center.
 Invitation to join is extended to students based on academic performance as well as writing and editing abilities as tested through an annual write-on competition.
 Selected students receive invitations during the summer between their first and second year of law school.